Mastercard/bundle-client-reference-app/README.md

 ## Steps to run the application from command line

 .
+Towards Onboarding one to use the the Reference App, gain access to https://developer.mastercard.com/product/mastercard-on API  by requesting one in (or) need to drop an email to admin.mastercard@mastercard.com to get the Mastercard ON access with an explanation as to why you are trying to access it

-Create a new project from Mastercard DevZone - stage.developer.mastercard.com or developer.mastercard.com
+.
+Create a new project from Mastercard DevZone - developer.mastercard.com

 .
 Select "MastercardON" from Choose API dropdown and hit continue.